leolanese/leolanese/README.md

 ✅ 🌟**Show Strong Team Player Skills**: `Actively collaborate and integrate to promote team engagement` and uphold company culture.

-✅ 🌟**Be curious**: As an `Software Engineering Manager or Software Engineer, your brain is your greatest asset`.
+✅ 🌟**Be curious**: As an `Software Engineer, your brain is your greatest asset`.
 Be actibly looking for new challenges, be curious, move out of comfortable zone and be eager to learn.

 ✅ 🌟**Deep understanding**: Don't create a solution that simply works.
 Understand all the implications.
 Understand how works internally.
 Reverse-enginner it, and explain to someone else like a child of nine.
 Now, understanding the problem let's provide a simplest and best possible solution. `Software Engineer is about provide a solution for a problem using tech.`

+✅ 🌟**I Write Practical Code**: Code that's merely "smart" often is an atempt to show how "smart" the author is.
+However, in my experience, people value and appreciate more when you `focus on solving their problems and making their work easier, rather than showing off technical tricks`.

+✅ 🌟**I Write Good Simple Code**: `Hard to test.
+Not a great code`.
+I write simple test-oriented declarative code.

 <br />